-The MS degree requires 8100-8400 Thesis Research and 7190 Graduate Seminar.
+The master of science degree requires CHEM 8100-8400 Thesis Research and 7190 Graduate Seminar.
 The student selects a thesis advisor and a specific thesis research project, then researches, writes, and orally defends a thesis (11 credit hours).

-- Cumulative GPA of at least 3.0 on an approved program of study as outlined above.
+- Cumulative GPA of at least 3.0 on an approved program of study as outlined above